tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/产品简介/产品特性_intl_en.md

 TencentDB for PostgreSQL provides a QPS at least 10 times that of SATA by using NVMe SSDs.
 It features a primary/standby deployment mode and enables sync replication by default; this enables you to avoid business interruptions and problems such as data corruption and loss.

 ## Enhanced Security
-Databases by default adopt a primary/standby strong sync mechanism with database instance availability up to 99.95% and data reliability up to 99.99999%.
+Databases by default adopt a primary/standby strong sync mechanism with database instance availability of up to 99.95% and data reliability of up to 99.99999%.
 The cluster scheduler of TencentDB for PostgreSQL will automatically restore a node when it fails to a previous point in time for failover and disaster recovery.
 You can also manually restore database data from backups in the console.
 For more information, please see [Information Security > Backup and recovery](https://intl.cloud.tencent.com/document/product/409/7565).
 Moreover, TencentDB provides multiple default layers of security protection for each database that does not need to be purchased separately.

 ## Strong Scalability